dyka3773/mvn-tree-visualizer/README.md

 A simple command-line tool to visualize the dependency tree of a Maven project in a graphical and interactive format.

 This tool was born out of the frustration of not being able to easily visualize the dependency tree of a Maven project.
 The `mvn dependency:tree` command is great, but the output can be hard to read, especially for large projects.
-This tool aims to solve that problem by providing a simple way to generate an interactive diagram of the dependency tree.
+This tool aims to solve that problem by providing a simple way to generate an interactive diagram or a structured JSON output of the dependency tree.

 ## Features

+*   **Multiple Output Formats:**
-*   **Interactive Diagrams:** Generates an interactive HTML diagram of your dependency tree using Mermaid.js.
+    *   **HTML:** Generates an interactive HTML diagram of your dependency tree using Mermaid.js.
+    *   **JSON:** Creates a structured JSON representation of the dependency tree, perfect for scripting or integration with other tools.
 *   **Easy to Use:** A simple command-line interface that gets the job done with minimal configuration.
 *   **File Merging:** Automatically finds and merges multiple `maven_dependency_file` files from different subdirectories.
 *   **Customizable Output:** Specify the output file name and location.